Code-Institute-Submissions/patterns_for_fashion/README.md

 1. Profiles app dropdown list when the user is authenticated as the super user.
 Contains the link to the Product Management page where the superuser can add products to the site.
 -   ![superuser profile](static/navbar/superuser-profile.jpg)
+1. Main nav page contains:
+    -   Filter dropdown list by price, rating, category and the url to the all products page.
+    -   Url to dresses products category;
+    -   Url to shirts products category;
+    -   Url to all products;
 1. Page footer available on all pages.
     -   Contains 3 sections:
         -   Adress and Telephone.